-That’s what visual hierarchy is all about: working with all the resources in your design toolbox — color, contrast, typography, spacing, and other basic principles — to organize and prioritize your content.
+Visual hierarchy is all about working with the resources in your design toolbox — color, contrast, typography, spacing, and other basic principles — to organize and prioritize your content.
 The good news is it’s much easier than it sounds, so to discover design zen, follow our guide to visual hierarchy.

-One of the most important functions of visual hierarchy is to help establish a focal point, giving viewers an entry point to start navigating your design and showing them where the most important information is.
+One of the most important functions of visual hierarchy is to help establish that all-important focal point, giving viewers an entry point to start navigating your design and showing them where the most important information is.

 Let’s review some different ways we can give our design elements emphasis to create a clear visual hierarchy with focus and flow: